 – Income from other sources (interest income from bank deposits or fixed deposits, and income from part-time profession)

-Any income earned by you via interest on bank deposits and fixed deposits needs to be declared in Row 3 of the ITR form as “Income from other sources”, and tax deducted by the bank on this income needs to be declared in Table 24 (more on Table 24 later).
+Any income earned by you via interest on bank deposits and Fixed Deposits (FDs) needs to be declared in Row 3 of the ITR form as “Income from other sources”, and tax deducted by the bank on this income needs to be declared in Table 24 (more on Table 24 later).

 NOTE: In case you haven’t received the Form 16A, you can still get the complete details from Form 26AS online, so don’t worry!